loilo-inc/actions-push-ecr/README.md

 # actions-push-ecr

-Tag and push docker image to ECR
+Github Actions that push docker image to ECR

 ## Usage